La Doce Mural Pachanga. Photographer, Cait NiSimon

 This project directly engages community members in research to identify strategies to strengthen La Doce’s local food economy.
 A comprehensive food system assessment, including the informal food economy, is helping to determine barriers, needs, and opportunities.
 The project aims not only to identify investment opportunities and strategies for addressing food and economic insecurity, but also to enhance cultural awareness and improve social equity.
 A related goal is to connect La Doce to the recent UNESCO designation of Tucson as a City of Gastronomy.

-This project is supported by Funder’s Network for Smart Growth and Livable Communities and the Community Foundation for Southern Arizona in partnership with the City of Tucson.
+This project is supported by Funder’s Network for Smart Growth and Livable Communities and the Community Foundation for Southern Arizona in partnership with the Community Food Bank and the City of Tucson.